Lordjaghan/Lordjaghan/README.md

 🎯 I specialize in *React.js* and build clean, responsive, and user-centric interfaces.

-💡 I enjoy turning creative ideas into reality using modern frameworks like *Svelte, Flutter,* and *TypeScript*.
+💡 I enjoy turning creative ideas into reality using modern frameworks like *react.js, svelte, *Tailwind and *TypeScript*.

 🛠 I'm dedicated to writing scalable code, optimizing performance, and keeping up with the ever-evolving frontend ecosystem.